 Jung-Eun Kim

 I am an assistant professor in Computer Science at North Carolina State University.
-I work on trustworthy, interpretable, and efficient AI/deep learning.
-My interest lies in the intersection of failure mode/safety risk/vulnerability/bias and efficiency of deep learning.
+I work on trustworthy, efficient, and interpretable AI/deep learning.
+My interest lies at the intersection of failure modes/safety risks/vulnerabilities and efficiency of deep learning.
 I also have a background in safety-critical systems.
 Prior to joining NC State in 2022, I was an assistant professor in EECS at Syracuse University (2021-2022.)
 Before then, I was an associate research scientist in Computer Science at Yale University.
 I received my PhD in Computer Science at the University of Illinois at Urbana-Champaign, and my BS and MS degrees in Computer Science and Engineering at Seoul National University, Seoul, Korea.

 jung-eun.kim@ncsu.edu